A link to our club database page with the North American Flyball Association.

 Tournaments

-Our regional tournaments are held in Virginia, West Virginia, North Carolina, and South Carolina.
-We have also traveled to tournaments in Maryland, Pennsylvania, Tennessee, and Georgia.
+Our usual tournaments are held in Virginia, North Carolina, South Carolina, Maryland, and Pennsylvania.
 We drive an average of 4 hours to most of the tournaments.
 We usually attend one tournament a month.

 Tournaments are almost always two-day events, over Saturday and Sunday.
 They are full day events, beginning at 7:30am and ending between 3:00 and 5:00pm.